Guessing Cost: Bounds and Applications to Data Repair in Distributed Storage: Problem Statement and Guessing Strategy

 \begin{remark} It is clear from Corollary \ref{cor211} that for a given optimal guessing strategy for the mean guessing cost (i.e., $\rho=1$), we must have $c_{i}p_{j} \leq c_{j}p_{i}$ for all $i, j \in [M]$ satisfying $i \leq j$. \end{remark}

 \begin{remark} We also note that there may be more than one optimal guessing strategy that would satisfy the conditions given above.
 Of these, one or more specific selections will result in the minimum guessing cost.
-The solution is unique only if the relation in the necessary condition \eqref{necessarycon} is a strict inequality. \end{remark}
+The solution is unique only if the relation in the necessary condition \eqref{necessarycon} is a strict inequality. \end{remark} \begin{remark} {Note that in our setting due to the freedom of choosing cost values arbitrarily, the choice of $\rho$ may change the stochastic nature of guessing strategies i.e., the strategies for different $\rho$'s satisfying the condition in Proposition 2.1 are not necessarily the same and hence making a stochastic dominance argument across the optimal guessing strategies for distinct moments would not be possible.} \end{remark}

-In observation of Proposition \ref{prop0}, let us provide an algorithmic solution to finding optimal guessing cost.
-We notice that if the order based on the inequality in the proposition is executed using a Bubble-sort\footnote{Bubble-sort is a sorting algorithm that works by repeatedly swapping the adjacent elements in a given list based on a condition.} style for the given strategy, the convergence to an optimal guessing would be guaranteed and we can find the optimal solution with the best and the worst time complexities of $\Omega(M)$ and $\Theta(M^2)$, respectively.
-An example naive algorithm that finds an optimal guessing strategy for minimizing the $\rho$-th moment of accumulated cost is provided in \textbf{Algorithm \ref{alg1}} where swap(.,.) function swaps the entries of a given array in the argument.
+In observation of Proposition \ref{prop0}, let us provide an algorithmic solution to finding optimal {strategy for the minimum} guessing cost.
+We notice that if the order based on the inequality in the proposition is executed using a Bubble-sort\footnote{Bubble-sort is a sorting algorithm that works by repeatedly swapping the adjacent elements in a given list based on a condition.} style for the given strategy, the convergence to an optimal guessing would be guaranteed. {Here, using Algorithm 1, we can find the optimal solution with the best and the worst time complexities, which is mainly dominated by the sorting processes, with $\Omega(M)$ and $\Theta(M^2)$, respectively.} An example naive algorithm that finds an optimal guessing strategy for minimizing the $\rho$-th moment of accumulated cost is provided in \textbf{Algorithm \ref{alg1}} where \texttt{swap}(.,.) function swaps the entries of a given array in the argument.
 Alternatively, Merge-sort \cite{mergeSort} or Heap-sort \cite{Williams1964algorithm} \ could also be applied, which would result in $\Theta(M \log M)$ worst and the average case complexities respectively.
 In the next section, we focus on the moments of the guessing cost whereby the average cost would be a special case.
 Furthermore, lower and upper bounds are derived in terms of a popular information theoretic measure, namely Rényi's entropy.